dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 Over time, your answers to questions like these will change as you learn more about life.
 So if you do not capture your reactions authentically and as they happen, you're likely to lose touch with that part of yourself that you embodied at that time.
+This and other sweet zens are sure to follow.

 ## What Is Your Message?